denham-ed/cafe-sebastian/README.md

 ## Design Elements
 The following colour scheme was used throughout the design of the website.
 It is a palette that was derived from one of the yellow hues of the furniture in the hero image.
 It offers a neutral palette but with two clear options emphasis.

 ### Colour Scheme
 ![Colour Scheme](assets/images/colour-scheme.png)

 ### Fonts
+The two fonts Poppins (for body) and Abril Fatface (for headers) are sourced from Goodle Fonts.

  ## Testing
  --
  ## Deployment
  --
  ## Credits
+ copy.ai
+unsplash